Organizing your PhD at Computational Life Sciences (CLS)

 B&O stands for "Beoordeling- en Ontwikkelingsgesprek", which is the yearly assessment you have with your supervisor.
-The personnel department will remind your supervisor to organize this, but it is important for you to keep an eye on this as your salary scale will not progress untill you've completed the first year B en O. It should be a point to reflect on your progress and your goals in the rest of your research.
+The Human Resources department will remind your supervisor to organize this, but it is important for you to keep an eye on this as your salary scale will not progress until you have completed the first year B&O. It should be a point to reflect on your progress and your goals in the rest of your research.
 As a starting point for reflection, a form is used that you fill in before going to the 'B&O'.
 You can find this form on intranet.

 PhD Council and PhD events

-In the PhD council, all 14 PhD programmes of the GSLS are represented.
-The representative for our programme is Julian Vosseberg. i The council meets once a month, where it discusses and evaluates the quality of education, supervision and regulations.
+In the PhD council, all 14 PhD program of the GSLS are represented.
+The representative for our program is Julian Vosseberg.
+The council meets once a month, to discusses and evaluate the quality of education, supervision and regulations.
 It presents these evaluations to the Board of Studies.
-If you have complaints or ideas about education (e.g. ideas for courses) or supervision that you would like to be discussed "higher up", you can let Julian know and she will take them to the council.
+If you have complaints or ideas about education (e.g. ideas for courses) or supervision that you would like to be discussed "higher up", you can let Julian know and he will take them to the council.

 PhD Event Thingies

-Almost as fun as the actual GSLS PhD Events, our program organises a small evening for all PhDs enrolled in our program.
-We typically present some of our skills or some project we are stuck with, introduce new PhDs to the GSLS, and finish up with some drinks/food.
+Almost as fun as the actual GSLS PhD Events, our program organises a small evening for all PhDs candidates enrolled in our program.
+We typically present some of our skills or some project we are stuck with, introduce new PhD candidates to the GSLS, and finish up with some drinks/food.